gasparian/multithread-file-reader/README.md

 ```

 ###  Usage
-Compiled binary will be placed in `./cmd/filereader/`.
-You can use `make run` to just run an app with default parameters (check them in `./cmd/filereader/main.go`).
-Or you can provide parameters as command line arguments, e.g.:
+You can run executable providing parameters as command line arguments, e.g.:
 ```
-./cmd/filereader/filereader --workers 4 --topk 3 --buf 1024 --segment 1048576
+./filereader --workers 4 --topk 3 --buf 1024 --segment 1048576
 ```
+Check the default parameters at `./cmd/filereader/main.go`.
 After running, you will be asked to enter a path to file that you want to process (e.g.: `./data/file1`).
-*For unix-like operating systems*: remember, since each worker opens file for reading independently - amount of workers will be limited by how many file descriptors could be opened under the single process.
+*For unix-like operating systems*: since each worker opens file for reading independently - amount of workers will be limited by how many file descriptors could be opened under the single process.
 In the code, `nWorkers` bounded to 1023 (Linux soft limit is 1024) just for safety reasons - most probably you don't want to spawn such amount of workers anyway.

 ### Contributing
 It's better to follow the [standard golang project layout](https://github.com/golang-standards/project-layout).